bresilla/robond_project_4/write-up.md

 ## CNNs and FCNs

+CNNs are a specific type of neural networks that take into the consideration the spatial data.
+Mostly used in computer vision, but not neccesary just there, as CNNs are found in spech recognition, sentence generation, translation and so on.
+There re four main operations in CNNs:

+#### 1. Convolution
+Convolution preserves the spatial relationship between pixels by learning image features using small squares of input data

+#### 2. Non Linearity (ReLU)
+ReLU is an element wise operation and replaces all negative pixel values in the feature map by zero.
+The aim of ReLU is to introduce non-linearity in our CNN.
+#### 3. Pooling or Sampling
+Pooling reduces the dimensiaolity of each feature map, but still retaining most important information.
+#### 4. Fully Connected Layer (Classification)
+Fully conneted layer is a simple NN layer.
+It flatens all the inputs of last layer and

+FCNs are vey useful when in addition to clasification (what is the image showing), we want the localisation too (where in the picture is something of interest).
 Semantic Segmentation of an image is to assign each pixel in the input image a semantic class in order to get a pixel-wise dense classification.
-While semantic segmentation / scene parsing has been a part of the computer vision community since 2007, but much like other areas in computer vision, major breakthrough came when fully convolutional neural networks were first used by 2014 Long et. al. to perform end-to-end segmentation of natural images.

-In this project we had to implement a Fully Convolutional Network.
-FCNs are being used for semantic segmentation of natural images, for multi-modal medical image analysis and multispectral satellite image segmentation, self-driving cars, robotics and pretty much everywhere else where computer vision comes to play.
+While semantic segmentation / scene parsing has been a part of the computer vision community since 2007, but much like other areas in computer vision, major breakthrough came when fully convolutional neural networks were first used to perform end-to-end segmentation of natural images.
+FCNs are being used everywhere, for segmentation of natural images, for multi-modal medical image analysis and multispectral satellite image segmentation, self-driving cars, robotics and pretty much everywhere else where computer vision comes to play.

-FCNs are vey useful when in addition to clasification (what is the image showing), we want the localisation too (where in the picture is something of interest).
+The difference form CNNs is that FCNs is that insted of image-level clasification, it does a pixel-level classification by firstly doing into network by different Convolution/Linearty/Pooling layers (the encoder block), to reach the 1x1 convolution then again going in the oposite again by  Convolution/Linearty/Pooling layers (the decoder block).
+So main operations in FCNs are:

+#### 1. Encoding

 ## Network architecture